waterdrops0/nouncillors-contracts/README.md

 ## Smart Contract Overview

 Nouncil Protocol is comprised of two primary components: Nouncillors and the DAO.
-This suite of smart contracts grants full access to the membership whitelist and the art that drives the protocol.
+This suite of smart contracts grants full access to the membership whitelist and the art that powers the protocol.

 ## Contracts